kszewc/viAFM/README.md

   (e.g. param1.inp).
 However, if there are more parameter files, you have to put them into the toppar folder and "zip" it (_zip -r toppar.zip toppar_)

 template.inp    - Here we have an input file to namd, in which we set all simulation parameters we need.
-Based on this file, the input to SMD will be generated, so it is important that the section describing SMD and constraints (SMD on ... constraints yes, etc.) is present.
-The exemplary input file can be found in the TEST.zip folder.
-To avoid possible artifacts, please make sure that SMD simulations are performed in the NVT ensemble (the pressure control should be set off).
+Based on this file, the input to SMD will be generated, so __it is important that the section describing SMD and constraints (SMD on ... constraints yes, etc.) is present.__ The exemplary input file can be found in the TEST.zip folder. __To avoid possible artifacts, please make sure that SMD simulations are performed in the NVT ensemble__ (the pressure control should be set off).

 template.run    - A sample script to run the simulation on the computer you intend to count - containing the namd running line.
 Input and output files will be defined as _INPF_ and _OUTF), so this is how they should be treated in the namd running line (_/home/user/NAMD/namd2 +p2 $INPF > $OUTF 2>&_).
 The exemplary template.run file can be found in TEST.zip.

 ‘selection’    - selections of constrained and pulled atoms in SMD simulation.
 These are text variables, necessarily in quotation marks ''.
 The convention for atom selection is as in MDAnalysis (https://docs.mdanalysis.org/1.1.0/documentation_pages/selections.html) i.e., 'name CA and protein and segid A B C' or 'name CA and resid 1:55 66:128', or 'name CA and resname PRO ALA NBD'.
 Unfortunately, there is no 'chain' selection, so you have to use 'segid' instead.
 It is recommended to restrain only CA atoms.
-The script produces an input file to SMD (SMD_constraints.pdb) containing the corresponding values in columns O and B.
+The script produces an input file to Steered Molecular Dynamics (SMD_constraints.pdb) indicating which part should be restarined and which part will be pulled by changing values in columns O and B. The default mode of SMD simulation in here is constant Velocity SMD, which means that the pulling force will be adjusted to provide a constant velocity in the direction of pulling.

 The output
 --------------------------------